dieterich-lab/circtools/docs/Detect.rst

         -G \
         -A Mus_musculus.GRCm38.dna.primary_assembly.fa

-Circtools with the detect command is mostly a wrapper a round the DCC tool.
+Circtools with the detect command is mostly a wrapper around the DCC tool.
 To learn more about the options used above please check:

 .. code-block:: bash